mangrovedao/mangrove-core/test/core/gas/README.md

 The non-empty ones are referred to as "various tick-distances".

 Also, the offer can be better or worse than current best offer (affecting whether to update `local`).
-This is captured in the helper `TickBoundariesGasTest`.
+This is captured in the helper `TickTreeBoundariesGasTest`.

 From `makerPosthook` on the same offer list, then the gas cost is also affected by how warm the affected branch is which depends on where the taken offer is relative to the operation's offer (again: same tick, leaf, level0, level1, level2, root).